Collation support

 The following statement creates a table that uses different collation for each column:

-CREATE TABLE collation_demo (
+CREATE OR REPLACE TABLE collation_demo (

 uncollated_phrase VARCHAR,